 as square filters to slide into a slot.
 For my part, I added a screw-on filter ring from 46 to 49 mm.
 All you have to do is screw the ring on the 46 mm side onto the lens of the Holga.
 It's not always easy, you have to

 sometimes force it a little and eliminate plastic to find the right pitch.
 Once the latter is optimal, I fix the ring with a cyanoacrylate glue permanently.
-You will then need a new lens cap.
+You will then need a new lens cap which should be able to hold better than the initial one.

 Front view of a Holga 120 GCFN with a 49 mm screw filter holder.